 The first open (non limited) Cybis unicorn was Sir Bailey who is 4.5” high.
 Introduced in 1982 at $365, he was designed by Susan Eaton who also designed more than twenty different unicorns for Lenox.
 In 1993 Sir Bailey was $475.

 This holiday variation named Mistletoe has a wreath of (what else?) mistletoe around his horn instead of the usual flowers, and his collar is decorated in a red/green colorway.
-It’s not known whether this was a special gallery-event piece or was a separate holiday-themed retail edition.
+He was a retail edition introduced sometime between 1988 and 1990.

 This variation definitely was a nonlimited retail version; it debuted on the 1988 Cybis price list as ‘Tender Feelings’ (Unicorn) under a ‘Sweetheart’ category, for $450 and was retired in the late 1990s.
 It differs from Mistletoe in the collar decoration (there is no gold trim) and the wreath around his horn which appears to be pink and trimmed in tiny hearts.
 There is also a jewel-like adornment on his forehead that does not appear on either the standard or holiday version.